Kobazco/Miitopia_Randomizer/README.md

 randomized in order to avoid softlocking.
 Randomization of enemies/stages begins in the first area unlocked after getting Inn access.

+# Instructions
 Instructions are made with Switch-Toolbox in mind for .sarc editing

 Follow these instructions based on what you ran with main.py

-# Enemy Randomization Instructions:
+## Enemy Randomization Instructions:
 1. Extract ALL of the contents of the following .sarc files to their own unique folders based on world# romfs\cmn\param\stage\World0X
-2. So you should have a bunch of folders named World 01, World02, etc. with all of their respective .csv files in said folders 3.Navigate to the Output folder
+2. So you should have a bunch of folders named World 01, World02, etc. with all of their respective .csv files in said folders
+3. Navigate to the Output folder
-3. Take all of the "World" folders and drag them to the folder containing your extracted World csvs.
+4. Take all of the "World" folders and drag them to the folder containing your extracted World csvs.
 Click "yes" to replace
-4. In Switch-Toolbox, open World01.sarc.
+5. In Switch-Toolbox, open World01.sarc.
 Click "repack" and select your modified World01 folder.
 Save the file.
 Repeat for every "World" folder
-5. Place the modified .sarc files in your romfs\cmn\param\stage\ folder for your modded switch or emulator.
+6. Place the modified .sarc files in your romfs\cmn\param\stage\ folder for your modded switch or emulator.
 Wherever you place your mods

-# Jobs Instructions:
+## Jobs Instructions:
 1. Navigate to romfs\cmn\param\
 2. Open job.sarc in Switch-Toolbox
 3. Right click "JobInfo.csv" and click "replace raw data"